The Essential Guide To ISA IEC 62443

 IEC 62443 Guide

 The ISA IEC 62443 set of cyber-security standards are truly great.
 They are the world’s most popular, most widely applicable, and most comprehensive standards for securing industrial automation and control systems (IACS or ICS).
-Created by International Society of Automation (ISA) and then accepted and co-developed by Europe’s International Electro-technical Commission (IEC), the standards were endorsed by the UN for their Cybersecurity Common Regulatory Framework in 2019.
+Created by the International Society of Automation (ISA) and then accepted and co-developed by Europe’s International Electro-technical Commission (IEC), the standards were endorsed by the UN for their Cybersecurity Common Regulatory Framework in 2019.
 In September 2020, the new Part 3-2 of the standard was released, providing guidance on performing risk assessments on an IACS so that security countermeasures can be identified and applied.

 In 2021, IEC members voted to make 62443 a horizontal standard, meaning it will form the basis for all future ISA and IEC industry specific industrial security standards and frameworks.
 Most ICS security standards are narrow in scope and tied to an industry, nation, or government body.
 It’s very refreshing that 62443 is completely generalized.
 It would be nice to say that it’s almost perfect, but automation and control technologies are changing fast, and a standard this big does have some confusing spots.
 This is not lost on ISA’s SP99 technical committee that writes the standard, who are hard at work on a major rewrite of several of the older sections.
 So, if you’re tasked with implementing IEC 62443, what are the essentials you need to know?
 What’s confusing, and what’s changing?